john-hawkins/projit/docs/source/api.rst

 API
 =====

-To use projit within your scripts and applications include the package and make use of the core API functions.
+To use projit within your Python scripts and applications include the package and make use of the core API functions.
 In the following example we retrieve the project properties from an existing projit project.